 The manager features are only available on Business plans (Pro, Enterprise, and Premium).
 You can manage your current plan on your account page.

-By providing features such as project collaborators, notifications and statistics reports, SymfonyInsight is well suited to be used as a way to get a daily overview of your project's quality.
+By providing features such as project collaborators, the Portfolio and automated notifications, SymfonyInsight is well suited to get a daily overview of your project's quality and size.

-Before being able to leverage these features, though, your team need to get up and running with SymfonyInsight.
-This document explains how to configure SymfonyInsight in a team working on multiple projects in order to let you track the progress and quality of each of these project easily.
+But before being able to leverage these features, your team need to get up and running with SymfonyInsight.
+This document explains how to configure SymfonyInsight as a team working on multiple projects in order to let you track the progress and quality of each of these project easily.

 First, to get started on SymfonyInsight as a team, have a look at the Getting started as a team tutorial that will guide you through the basic configuration of the product and how to add your team as collaborators on your projects.